shahvraj26/facialdetection/README.md

      -	To fix the issue you can close out of "ClickMe.py" and open a new instance or just click Enter.

+# End Credits

 **If an error occurs or the program stops working, it is most likely one of these errors.**

 ***To STOP "ClickMe.py" move your mouse to the TOP RIGHT CORNER OF YOUR LAPTOP WINDOW.
 Or just X out of “Click Me.py”***

-##### Thank You and Big Thanks to pyimagesearch.com for the help and explanation of the codes.
+#### Thank You and Big Thanks to pyimagesearch.com for the help and explanation of the codes.

 ### Please Email me at shahvraj26@gmail.com if any questions occur from the errors or program.